namantam1/x86-assembly/README.md

 1. push function parameters in reverse order using `pushl` instruction.
 1. call the function by issue a `call` instruction with function name.
-1. define function anywhere in program file as `.type <function_name>, @function`.
+1. define function anywhere in the program file as `.type <function_name>, @function`.
 1. start the function block with the function name.
-1. Now the first two instructions should be to store the old base pointer in the stack and make stack current position your base point.
+1. Now the first two instructions should be to store the old base pointer in the stack and make the stack current position your base point.
    ```asm
    pushl %ebp            # save old base pointer
    movl  %esp, %ebp      # make stack pointer the base pointer
    ```
-1. Get the function parameter by using `%ebp` register in base pointer addressing mode.
+1. Get the function parameter by using the `%ebp` register in base pointer addressing mode.
 1. Do calculations.
 1. store the return value in `%eax`.
 1. reset the stack to what it was when it was called by using the instructions `movl %ebp %esp` and `popl %ebp`.